 In line with Armendariz and Cole, Rule 9 empowers the arbitrator to order discovery necessary for a full and fair exploration of the issues.

-If the parties disagree, the AAA may fix the location of the hearing, subject to the power of the arbitrator it in view of the contentions and circumstances of the case.
+If the parties disagree, the American Arbitration Association (AAA) may fix the location of the hearing, subject to the power of the arbitrator in view of the contentions and circumstances of the case.

-The arbitrator shall set the date time and place for hearings.
-The parties are to cooperate in scheduling the earliest hearing date possible, and are expected to adhere to the schedule.
-The AAA is to give 10 days’ written notice of hearings unless otherwise agreed.
+The arbitrator sets the date time and place for hearings.
+The parties are to cooperate in scheduling the earliest hearing date possible and are expected to adhere to the schedule.
+The American Arbitration Association (AAA) is to give 10 days’ written notice of hearings unless otherwise agreed.

-Employment Rules 12-15 Selection: appointment, number, and qualifications of arbitrators, chairperson, and disclosure of potential conflicts
+Selection: appointment, number, and qualifications of arbitrators, chairperson, and disclosure of potential conflicts.

-Rules 12 to 15 deal with the appointment and qualifications of arbitrators.
+Employment Arbitration Rules and Mediation Procedures 12 to 15 deal with the appointment and qualifications of arbitrators.
 To summarize, panel members are to be experienced, knowledgeable in employment law, free from conflicts of interest, and chosen in a diverse and non-discriminatory manner.
-Unless otherwise agreed or specified in the arbitration clause, one arbitrator shall preside.
+Unless otherwise agreed or specified in the arbitration clause, one arbitrator will preside.

 Potential conflicts of interest and circumstances that might give rise to doubts about impartiality shall be disclosed by the arbitrator in writing, but they shall be deemed safe to represent that any potential conflicting relationships or interests would not affect their impartiality or ability to serve.

-An arbitrator may be disqualified either on objection a party or sua sponte by AAA if they are partial or lack independence, or they are unable or refuse to perform their duties with diligence and good faith.
+An arbitrator may be disqualified either on objection to a party or “sua sponte” by AAA employment arbitration if they are partial or lack independence, or they are unable or refuse to perform their duties with diligence and good faith.
 Arbitrators may also be disqualified on grounds specified by applicable law.

 Party-appointed arbitrators need not be impartial if parties so agree in writing.